WLYD: History

-It was announced on May 28, 2014, that Midwest Communications would purchase 9 of the 10 Stations owned by South Central Communications.
-The purchase included the Evansville Cluster: WLFW, along with Sister Stations WABX, WIKY-FM & WSTO.
-With this purchase, Midwest Communications would expand its portfolio of stations to Evansville, Knoxville and Nashville.
+It was announced on May 28, 2014, that Midwest Communications would purchase nine of the 10 stations owned by South Central Communications, including WLFW.
 The sale was finalized on September 2, 2014, at a price of $72 million.

-On January 26, 2015, WLFW changed their format to classic country, branded as "93.5 Duke FM".
+On January 26, 2015, WLFW changed its format to classic country, branded as "93.5 Duke FM".

-On October 2, 2018, 93.5 flipped back to country as "93.5 The Lloyd" with new callsign WLYD, the name coming from the Lloyd Expressway which cuts through downtown Evansville and which in turn is named after former Evansville mayor Russell G. Lloyd Sr.
+On October 2, 2018, WLFW flipped back to a more contemporary country presentation as WLYD, "93.5 The Lloyd".
+The station took its name from the Lloyd Expressway that runs through downtown Evansville, which itself was named after former Evansville mayor Russell G. Lloyd Sr.